SMML estimators for exponential families with continuous sufficient statistics: Summary

 We studied SMML estimators for $d$-dimensional exponential families with continuous sufficient statistics.
 Because the data space is continuous, we could use methods from calculus to study how the expected two-part code length $I_1$ changed under small deformations of the partition.
 Since SMML estimators are global minima of $I_1$, all deformations of the partition of an SMML estimator must satisfy the conditions $\Id = 0$ and $\Idd \ge 0$ on the first and second variations of $I_1$.
 These conditions were then used to prove that the partition of an SMML estimator consists of certain convex polytopes determined by its assertions and coding probabilities.
-We further gave equations which these assertions and coding probabilities must satisfy, thereby providing a method for constructing SMML estimators for exponential families in practice.
+We also used the conditions $\Id = 0$ and $\Idd \ge 0$ to prove some novel inequalities for SMML estimators.
+We further described a general method for constructing SMML estimators for exponential families, and we used this method to calculate an SMML estimator for a $2$-dimensional exponential family.
 While the results given here apply for all $d$, this approach is probably less efficient than the one given in \cite{dowty} when $d=1$.